Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Conclusions

-We included a total of 119 complete transit light curves of WASP-12b observed by TESS across six sectors (20, 43, 44, 45, 71, and 72).
-To extend the observational time baseline, we incorporated an additional 250 high-quality transit light curves from public databases, including ETD and ExoClock, along with 108 publicly available complete transit observations.
-Furthermore, 26 transit light curves were obtained via private communication with the respective authors.
+We included a total of 119 complete transit light curves of WASP-12 b observed by TESS across six sectors (20, 43, 44, 45, 71, and 72).
+To extend the observational time baseline, we incorporated an additional 131 high-quality transit light curves from public databases, including ETD and ExoClock, along with 108 publicly available complete transit observations.
+Furthermore, 26 transit light curves were obtained via private communication with the respective authors and we also included 7 new ground based observations in this study.
 In total, 391 light curves were modeled to refine the system's physical and orbital parameters and to determine individual mid-transit times.
 To ensure uniformity and precision, all light curves were analyzed using a consistent methodology for deriving the mid-transit times.

-Our transit-timing analysis indicates that the orbit of WASP-12b is decaying at a rate of $30.31 \, \mathrm{ms\, yr^{-1}}$, corresponding to a modified stellar tidal quality factor of $Q'_{\star} = 1.61 \times 10^{5}$.
+Our transit-timing analysis indicates that the orbit of WASP-12 b is decaying at a rate of $-31.97 \pm 0.80~\mathrm{ms\,yr^{-1}}$ corresponding to a modified stellar tidal quality factor of $Q'_{\star} = (1.52 \pm 0.038) \times 10^{5}$.
 Statistical diagnostics, including reduced $\chi^2$, BIC, and AIC, favor the orbital decay model as the most plausible explanation for the observed timing variations.

-Given the system's small but non-negligible eccentricity ($e > 0.003$), apsidal precession remains a viable alternative mechanism.
-To investigate this possibility and constrain the planet's internal structure, we calculated the planetary tidal Love number, obtaining $k_{p} = 0.66 \pm 0.28$.
-This value is consistent with Jupiter’s Love number ($k_{p} = 0.59$; \citealt{2016ApJ...831...14W}), suggesting a similar internal density distribution for WASP-12b.
-Consequently, apsidal precession cannot be fully ruled out as another contributing factor, and continued high-precision monitoring of future transits with upcoming missions such as PLATO and Ariel, together with occultation measurements, will be crucial for distinguishing between orbital decay and apsidal precession as the dominant mechanism.
+To constrain the planet's internal structure, we calculated the planetary tidal Love number, obtaining $k_{p} = 0.63 \pm 0.089$.
+This value is consistent with Jupiter’s Love number ($k_{p} = 0.59$; \citealt{2016ApJ...831...14W}), suggesting a similar internal density distribution for WASP-12 b.
+Continued long-term, high-precision monitoring of future transits with forthcoming missions such as PLATO (\citealt{2025ExA....59...26R}) and ARIEL (\citealt{2022ExA....53..807M}), complemented by secondary-eclipse (occultation) observations, will be critical for identifying the physical mechanism responsible for the observed timing offsets in WASP-12 b.